 Data Preparation & Feature Transformation: The data came to us a series of triplet handwritten numbers meaning that in the 84 x84 image there are three images.
 Upon inspection there is a clean divide between all digits despite them having random y placements in the frame.
 Our approach was to take the file name, divide the image into three and then save out the single handwritten digit to a new folder.
 To manage this in memory could be costly so on first execution, we check to see if the data has been pre-processed and if not, we execute a single pass to crop them into single digits and commit them to disk for further use in the model.
 We inspected for digits that got cropped but allowed for this in model training.

-Hyperparameter Tuning:
+Hyperparameter Tuning: we used a loop through a series of variations in the sequential model to find improvements in density and dropout, checking the accuracy each time.

 Model Training & Evaluation: